What is an FHA Loan?

 With the government standing behind your debt, lenders charge a much lower interest rate than your credit scores and debt might warrant.

-Ellie Mae says the average cost of a 30-year fixed-rate FHA loan, including both purchases and refinancings, is around 4.49%.
+Ellie Mae says the average cost of a 30-year fixed-rate FHA loan, including both purchase and refinancing, is around 4.63%.
+That’s just slightly higher than the average cost of a conventional loan, which is around 4.52%.

 All borrowers, regardless of loan term or down payment, must pay the 1.75% up-front mortgage insurance premium at closing.